 Twelfth Night • March 2017

-Shakespeare’s gender-bending comedy features a complex love polygon.
-Moody Duke Orsino wants to marry melancholy, mourning Countess Olivia.
-Shipwrecked Viola disguises herself as a man and promptly falls in love with the Duke, but is forced to be the messenger of his love to Olivia.
-Olivia falls in love with Viola disguised as Cesario.
-And, meanwhile, Olivia’s servant Malvolio is tricked into believing that Olivia secretly loves him, and he falls head over heels for her.
+Moody Duke Orsino wants to marry melancholy Countess Olivia.
+Shipwrecked Viola disguises herself as a man and falls in love with the Duke, but is forced to be the messenger of his love to Olivia.
+Olivia falls in love with Viola disguised as Cesario, and Olivia’s servant Malvolio is tricked into believing that Olivia secretly loves him.
 When Viola’s supposedly dead twin brother shows up, things get truly complicated.

 View additional images of Twelfth Night.